 2. It's all about that box

 Your lunch box and containers are important.
 If you are going to the effort to prepare a lunch, it needs to show up in great condition and stay that way until it's time to eat.
 How are you going to keep food cold?
 Can the kids open what you are sending them without adult help?
 Do they leak in transit?
 Can you reuse them?
 Rubbermaid sent me their newest lunch box to review and I'm so pleased with it that I agreed.

 All of the little boxes snap together and they also snap to the blue ice pack; they are called LunchBlox, such a clever name.
 I thought this was super clever; everything stays put.
 It fits in all of my taller lunch boxes (I have drawstring muslin bag that I like to use and it doesn't fit in that, but of the four other boxes I have it all fit nice and stacked).
-It also passed my other "rules" that apply to lunchboxes before I'll even purchase them - it's BPA free (read more on that and why it matter's here), they are freezer safe, microwave safe, and even dishwasher safe.
+It also passed my other "rules" that apply to lunchboxes before I'll even purchase them - it's BPA free, they are freezer safe, microwave safe, and even dishwasher safe.
 And the real test... can the kids open them?
 I had my 7, 5, and newly 4 year-old each take a turn opening the lids and they all passed with flying colors.
 I'm excited to use these this year and after 2 years of his sister getting to pack her lunch, my soon-to-be Kindergartner has claimed them as his own.

 Their cost is very affordable and considering they are made by such an accessible brand they should be easy to find yourself (I just saw them at Costco!).
 In our short experimenting time with them we only found things we liked.
 I'm confident they'll be a fun lunch box that you'll like too.

 3. Let the Littles Take Charge